New York Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

-The 2023 income limit for DAB Medicaid for a single applicant is $1,732/month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
+The 2025 income limit for DAB Medicaid for a single applicant is $1,799.75/month.
+Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc.

-For married applicants, the 2024 asset limit for DAB Medicaid is a combined $42,312 and the income limit is a combined $2,351/month.
+For married applicants, the 2025 asset limit for DAB Medicaid is a combined $42,312 and the 2025 income limit is a combined $2,432.25/month.
 These limits are used for both married couples with both spouses applying for DAB Medicaid and married couples with only one spouse applying.

 Functional Requirements

-The only functional requirement for receiving basic healthcare coverage through Disabled, Aged 65+ or Blind (DAB) Medicaid is being aged (65 and over) blind or disabled.
+The only functional requirement for receiving basic healthcare coverage – physician’s visits, prescription medication, emergency room visits and short-term hospital stays – through Disabled, Aged 65+ or Blind (DAB) Medicaid is being aged (65 and over) blind or disabled.
 To receive long-term care benefits through DAB Medicaid, the state will conduct an assessment of DAB Medicaid applicants/beneficiaries and their ability to perform Activities of Daily Living (mobility, bathing, dressing, eating, toileting), as well as their cognitive abilities, to determine the kind of long-term care services the beneficiary needs and the state will cover.
+Behavior and cognitive issues will also be considered.

 How New York Medicaid Treats the Home for Eligibility Purposes